Leafwing-Studios/fop-rules/docs/character-options/powers/elementalist.md

 </div>

 As you fan your hands, flickering flames pours forth from your fingertips, igniting your foes.
-Make an Agility attack against each creature within a 3 tile radius cone, including youserlf.
+Make an Agility attack against each creature within a 3 tile radius cone, including yourself.
 If you hit, apply 6 + Presence stacks of aflame.

 If you have at least 4 stacks of fire exposure, make an attack against each creature within a 3 tile radius of yourself, including yourself, instead.